integralfx/MemTestHelper/DDR4 OC Guide.md

 * Higher cache (aka uncore, ring) frequency can increase bandwidth and reduce latency.
 * After you've finished tightening the timings, you can increase IOL offsets to reduce IOLs.
 Make sure to run a memory test after.
 More info [here](https://hwbot.org/newsflash/3058_advanced_skylake_overclocking_tune_ddr4_memory_rtlio_on_maximus_viii_with_alexaros_guide).
 * On Asus Maximus boards, setting Maximus Tweak Mode 2 will tighten down both RTL and IOL values.
 This generally works up to a certain frequency below what Mode 1 is capable of, but with the advantage of lower latency.
 It's wise to do two different setups and compare the two performance-wise.
 * If you have an Asus Maximus motherboard and you can't boot, you can try tweaking the skew control values.
   More info [here](https://rog.asus.com/forum/showthread.php?47670-Maximus-7-Gene-The-road-to-overclocking-memory-without-increasing-voltage).
-* At higher frequencies some motherboards (Asus) won't post with an odd tCWL.
-Manually setting tCWL equal to tCL if tCL is even or one below if tCL is uneven should alleviate this (eg. tCL = 18, tCWL = 18 or tCL = 17, tCWL = 16).
-* On Asus Maximus XI-boards enabling Trace Centering can help greatly with pushing 1T to higher frequencies.

 ### AMD
 * Try playing around with ProcODT if you can't boot.
 On Ryzen 1000 and 2000, you should try values between 40Ω and 68.6Ω.